http://invisible-island.net/

 See Also

-luit, which is used to allow xterm to support character encodings other than ISO-8859-1 and UTF-8.
+luit allows xterm to support character encodings other than ISO-8859-1 and UTF-8.

 Download